jewettaij/visfd/doc/doc_filter_mrc.md

 Tensor-voting refinement is not done by default because it can be a very expensive computation.

-Note: The tensor-voting algorithm selected the "-tv" argument is **extremely slow**.
+Note: The tensor-voting algorithm used (as a result of using the "-tv" argument) is **extremely slow**.
 Croping the tomogram and/or reducing the resolution of the 3D image (using the ["-bin"](#-bin-binsize) argument) will dramatically reduce computation time.
 This recommended